badabam/zsh-setup/README.md

 ## Setup git

-Please enter the requested inputs and press Enter.
+Please enter the requested inputs and press `Enter` when asked about which file to save key and your passphrase.
+By simply pressing `Enter` the default settings will be used.

 ```sh
 zsh <(curl -s https://raw.githubusercontent.com/badabam/zsh-setup/master/scripts/setup-git)